wmramazan/EtiyaStepper/README.md

 btnProgress.showProgress();
 ```

-In order to see other features, you can look at the sample application.
+In order to see other features, you can look at the sample application and read [documentation](https://wmramazan.github.io/EtiyaStepper).

 ## License
     Licensed under the Apache License, Version 2.0 (the "License");